tyhopp/site-starter/README.md

 # Site Starter

 A tiny, tiny site starter kit.

 ## What is this?

-A simple set of `index.html`, `styles.css`, and `scripts.js` files all linked together, without anything else added.
+One HTML, CSS and Javascript file all linked together.

 ## Why?